gastrodon/Ferro/README.md

-# Ferro(thorn)
+# Ferrothorn

 ### Getting Started

-Ferro requires the following
+Ferro requires the following to run
 - `Go 1.13+`
 - `Mongo 4.2+`

-To use ferro with docker, Ferro requires
+If building with docker, Ferro requires
 - `docker`
 - `docker-compose`

-To get a development build going, you can use `docker-compose -f docker-compose-dev.yml up`.
+To get a build up, you can use `docker-compose up`.
-This will create a running instance of Ferro in a container expoed at `localhost:80` and a docker image for it to talk to.
+This will create a running instance of Ferro in a container expoed at `localhost:8000` and a mongo docker image for it to talk to.
-Relevant files are stored at `~/.ferrothorn`.
+Relevant files are stored at `/ferrothorn`.

 When starting the regular stack (`docker-compose up`), the same thing happens but with files being stored at `/ferrothorn`.

 ### How to use

 More information can be found inside of the `docs` folder of this repository.
 Docs can be built with [persim](https://github.com/gastrodon/persim) locally.

 In short, you can `POST`, `GET`, and `DELETE` arbitrary content to ferrothorn.
 If `FERRO_SECRET` is set, any request that changes content (ie not a `GET`) will require a header `Authentication: $FERRO_SECRET`.